-If you’re making a custom Arduino-based board, try to use standard RAMPS 1.4 pinouts as much as possible, or choose a pin-mapping similar to some other board that Marlin supports.
-The more that a new board resembles an existing board, the easier it will be to integrate.
+If you’re developing a custom Arduino-based board, try to use standard RAMPS 1.4 pinouts as much as possible, or choose a pin-mapping similar to another board Marlin supports.
+The more a new board resembles an existing board, the easier it will be to integrate.

 To build Marlin for a specific board, set the